Review of the Canadian Electrical Code, 2018 edition

 **Please note: The current electrical code adopted in BC is based on the Canadian Electrical Code, 2015 edition with some BC-specific amendments.

 Technical Safety BC consulted widely with industry stakeholders and the public on the impact of the code changes in BC.
-In particular, sought out evidence-based feedback on the impact of the changes related to:
+This included obtaining input from an expert advisory panel, key industry stakeholders and the public.
+An online public consultation was launched on June 1, 2018 and remained open until July 30, 2018.
+In particular, we sought out evidence-based feedback on the impact of the changes related to:

 - Technical safety – do the electrical code changes increase or decrease technical safety?
 Why?